 - First day live course on campus

 - On the second course day: interview session of 45' per participant

-This course will be scheduled again in Fall 2023.
+This course will not be scheduled in spring 2024.

 Ann De Ron, since 2008 trainer doctoral students in science communication topics with her company www.fishgrowfeet.be For 10 years she worked as a journalist and editor for several Belgian and international print media and websites, for instance for the newspaper De Morgen, Knack magazine, and Natuur & Techniek (the Dutch NewScientist).
 She holds a Master degree in Sciences and a Bachelor in Intercultural Management.